rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 ## Introduction

 The virtual machines knows about various types of objects.
-These objects can be divided into different categories where each has it's specific properties.
+These objects can be divided into different categories where each has its specific properties.
 The first category is the so-called immediates, also known as tagged pointers.
 This is a very efficient way of storing things like smaller numbers and symbols.